Military dictatorship in El Salvador: Political and social tensions

 On 25 March 1972, a group of young left-leaning military officers called the Military Youth attempted a coup d'état against Sánchez Hernández to prevent Molina from becoming president.
 The officers were led by Colonel Benjamin Mejía and their goal was to establish a revolutionary junta and establish Duarte as president.
 The coup plotters captured Sánchez Hernández and the National Palace.
 Duarte announced his support for the coup and the coup plotters called for garrisons to support the coup, however, the Air Force attacked the National Palace and garrisons engaged the revolutionaries.
 By 26 March, the coup was over and 200 were killed.
 Sánchez Hernández retook power and Duarte was arrested.
 He was initially sentenced to death but it was commuted to torture and he was exiled to Venezuela.

 Molina took office on 1 July 1972.
 On 19 July, he had tanks attack the University of El Salvador.
 Around 800 were arrested and another 15 were exiled to Nicaragua.
 He closed the university for two years to "eliminate the opposition."
 Molina attempted to institute land reform in 1976 but it only increased political unrest since the reforms redistributed little to no land to the peasants.

-UNO selected Ernesto Antonio Claramount Roseville as its candidate for the 1977 presidential election while the PCN selected general and incumbent Minister of National Defense Carlos Humberto Romero as its nominee.
+UNO selected Ernesto Antonio Claramount Roseville as its candidate for the 1977 presidential election while the PCN selected incumbent Minister of National Defense General Carlos Humberto Romero as its nominee.
 Romero was declared to have the election with 67.30% of the vote while according to witnesses, Claramount actually won with 75% of the vote.
 Romero assumed office on 1 July 1977.